Solving the Lack of Housing in Marin: Implementing Senate Bill 9 (SB 9)

 The California Housing Opportunity and More Efficiency (“HOME”) Act, also known as SB 9, paves the way to increased housing in residential Marin neighborhoods.

 California needs more affordable housing, estimated to be 2-3 million new homes by 2025.
-The law focuses on more housing in these single-family neighborhoods.
+The law focuses on more housing in single-family neighborhoods.
 Almost 66% of all California residences are single-family housing and nearly 75% of all developable land is zoned single-family.
 The law also protects renters in these properties and prevents developers from unfairly profiting from the increased housing density.

 - The property cannot be in a historic zone, on prime farmland, or environmentally protected areas.